gaia-taipei/tw-firefox-weekly/SeanLee.md

 ### Last week

 * [Contextual Feedback]
-  - [r+][Bug 1289913] Got 2 r+ since the patch was back-out for the failed test.
+  - [landed][Bug 1289913] Got 2 r+ since the patch was back-out for the failed test.
 After fixing the failed test, the patch is ready for landing.
+  - [Bug 1318537] I thought this can be reproduced on Linux only, but I found it can be on MacOSX too.
+  - [Bug 1318203] Wait for UX and MattN's confirmation.
+  - [Bug 1317882] The issue could be relative to couple timers, and it needs more time to investigate.
+  - [r+][Bug 1317284] I am going to rebase and land this after mochitest are all pass.

 * [Downloads Panel]
-  - [Bug 1282664] This bug is no longer blocked by bug 1301708 after UX provides a new context menu design.
+  - [Bug 1282664] Provide a WIP patch.

 ### This week